lgeorgieff/javascript/node.js/050_utilities/README.md

 All of these functions return either _true_ if the passed value corresponds to the checked type or _false_ if the passed value does not correspond to the passed object.

 You can find an example script at [isX.js](isX.js).

+# util.inherits(derivedType, superType)
+This function can be used to extend a derived type from a super type, i.e. the super type's prototype methods are inherited to the derived type.
+In addition the property _derivedInstance.constructor.super&#95;_ is set to the super type.

+You can find an example script at [inherits.js](inherits.js).

+# util.deprecate(function, string)
+Marks the given function as deprecated, i.e. this function returns a modified version of the given function that prints the given string as message/warning before the actual function is called.
+* If --no-deprecation is set, the returned function is a NO-OP.
+* If --throw-deprecation is set, Node.js will throw an exception if the returned function is used.

+You can find an example script at [deprecate.js](deprecate.js).

+# Deprecated Functions
+The following functions are available in the _util_ module but are deprecated and should not be used.

+* util.debug(string)
+* util.error([...])
+* util.puts([...])
+* util.print([...])
+* util.pump(readableStream, writableStream[, callback])